albarkeo/auto-question-formatter/README.md

 This removes numbered list prefixes such as a,b,c,d or 1), 2), 3), 4), or A-, B-, C-, D- or w., x., y., z. etc when printing the options to allow for Brightspaces own ordering to be used.

-The following characters can be identified as part of the list prefixes:
+The following characters can be identified as part of the list option prefixes:
 ```
 " "
 ")"